Hospital of Santa Maria Nuova: 15th Century

-In the fifteenth century, the hospital enjoyed remarkable economic prosperity and in 1419 received a visit from Pope Martin V. In 1420 the addition of the cloister of the medical center by Bicci di Lorenzo marked a major transformation and expansion of the original building.
-The addition still has a terracotta lunette depicting the Pietà by Giovanni della Robbia and clay sculpture with the Madonna with Child and two angels, attributed to Michelozzo.
-In the early decades of the fifteenth century the aisles were decorated by Niccolò di Pietro Gerini with frescoes that are now partially preserved in the original locations and some were detached and placed in the living room of Pope Martin V where they now have the office of the hospital president.
-In the Cloister of the Bones was a detached fresco representing Last Judgment by Fra Bartolomeo, now at San Marco Museum.
+In the fifteenth century, the hospital enjoyed remarkable economic prosperity and even received a visit from Pope Martin V (1369-1431) in 1419.
+In 1420 the addition of the cloister of the medical center by Bicci di Lorenzo (1373-1452) marked a major transformation and expansion of the original building.
+The addition still has a terracotta lunette depicting the Pietà by Giovanni della Robbia (1469-1529) and clay sculpture with the Madonna with Child (18 BC- 33AD) and two angels, attributed to Michelozzo (1396-1472).
+In the early decades of the fifteenth century the aisles were decorated by Niccolò di Pietro Gerini (1340-1414) with frescoes that are now partially preserved in the original locations and some were detached and placed in the living room of Pope Martin V where they now have the office of the hospital president.
+In the Cloister of the Bones was a detached fresco representing Last Judgment by Fra Bartolomeo (1472-1517), now at San Marco Museum.

 16th century

 Further works were done in the late sixteenth century by important artists: